bpan0007/linkedin-learning/README.md

-# 03_05-challenge-publish-and-use-a-container-image-in-a-workflow
+# 04_04-use-a-self-hosted-runner-in-a-workflow
-Use these files to solve the following challenge:
+Use these files to run a job on a self-hosted runner.

-- Create a new repo
+1. Complete the steps from the previous lesson.
+Specifically, create a new, PRIVATE repo and configure a self-hosted runner for that repo.
-- Add the exercise files
+1. Add the files from this directory to the root of the repo.
-- Add a workflow using content reccommended by GitHub Actions for publishing a container image to GitHub Packages.
+1. Move the `self-hosted-runner.yml` file into the `.github/workflows` directory.
-- Modify the workflow to include a workflow dispatch trigger.
+1. On the **Actions** tab, use the dispatch trigger to run the workflow.
-- Modify the workflow to add a job for testing the container.
+1. While the workflow is running, open the repository settings by going to **Settings -> Actions -> Runners**.
+Confirm that the runner shows up as `Active`.
-- Make sure the test job runs after the `build` job.
+1. Wait until the workflow completes.
-- Add a step to the test job to run the published container and check the output for the word "container".
+1. Review the output of the workflow, specifically the `Set up job` step.
+Confirm that the workflow ran on the self-hosted runner as intended.